 Around this time in 2017 the last lion of the U.S. Senate, Senator John McCain, walked on to the Senate floor as the nation watched on live TV, and to loud acclaim turned his thumb down and said “no” effectively killing the Affordable Care Act repeal vote.
 Opponents cried foul and supporters shouted for joy, but with the chain of events that have occurred since the vote, reactions of both opponents and supporters may have been premature.

 The first half of 2017 was full of Affordable Care Act coverage by the news media.
-For the first time since the Affordable Care Act became fully implemented in 2010, Republicans had a real shot to repeal it.
+For the first time since the Act became fully implemented in 2010, Republicans had a real shot to repeal it.
 This possibility created fear among those who relied on the Affordable Care Act benefits to survive.
 It created anger among the supporters who fought hard for the creation of the Affordable Care Act law.
 But Senator McCain’s heroic effort to stop the Affordable Care Act repeal is being silently reversed.

 During the second half of 2017 Affordable Care Act news was replaced by headlines about potential Russian/Trump collusion.
 Although the media and public, thinking the fate of the Affordable Care Act was settled, stop paying attention to its fate President Trump and Republicans did not cease their repeal efforts.
 They both have taken steps since the repeal vote to significantly diminish the viability of the Affordable Care Act law.\